-- 11.8 The Council has determined that it will only use approved counterparties from countries with a minimum sovereign credit rating of AA+ from Fitch Ratings (or equivalent from other agencies if Fitch does not provide). - 11.9 The approval to remove the United Kingdom from the stipulation of an AA+ credit rating criteria was granted at Full Council 19 July 2016.
-LINK has advised that it would be very unlikely for a UK institution to be allowed to default, given the Government's robust financial backing and the consequences this might have on the industry as a whole. - 11.10 Countries other than the UK will be subject to a £3m investment limit for duration of up to one year, subject to Section 151 Officer authorisation.
+- 11.10 The Council has determined that it will only use approved counterparties from the UK and countries with a minimum sovereign credit rating of AA+ from Fitch Ratings (or equivalent from other agencies if Fitch does not provide). - 11.11 Countries other than the UK will be subject to a £3m investment limit for duration of up to one year, subject to Section 151 Officer authorisation.